mikepack/nerdbox/README.md

 ### Nerdbox.open and Nerdbox.close

-Since lightboxes are singleton views (it doesn't really make sense to have multiple lightboxes active at once), Nerdbox provides a singleton-style API.
+Since lightboxes are singleton views (Nerdbox doesn't currently support multiple lightboxes visible at once), Nerdbox provides a singleton-style API.
 You're encouraged to instantiate your own Nerdbox objects instead, but if you don't have multiple types of lightboxes on a given page, this will provide a simple API for opening and closing the lightbox:

 ```javascript
 Nerdbox.open('myimage.png');